LEANNA MAE .ORG

 • Belly support can be a comfort postpartum.
 You can wrap the scarf around the postpartum belly and tie it in the back or wrap it around again and tie it to the side.
 If you find you like that support, look into Bengkung belly binding.

 • If a scarf is long enough and made of durable material, it can be used for babywearing.
+You can purchase rings to make a sling.

-How will you use a birth scarf?
+How do you use a birth scarf (rebozo)?

 0 Comments